kajidog/discord-simple-reading-list/README.md

 This project is a Discord bot built with Go and [discordgo](https://github.com/bwmarrin/discordgo).
 Users can associate multiple emojis with different bookmark modes and, when they react to a message with one of those emojis, the bot forwards the message to their DM with the appropriate layout and controls.

+## What you can do

+- React with an emoji to file a message into your DM with tailored layouts.
+- Pick between quick, balanced, or full-detail bookmark styles with custom colors.
+- Schedule reminders and decide whether they clear when you mark a bookmark as done.
+- Add, list, and remove emoji shortcuts with slash commands.

 ## Requirements

 - Go 1.20+